dkosmari/Time-Sync/.github/README.md

 ## Installation

-A Wii U plugin file (.wps) can be downloaded from the [Releases page](releases).
-It should be placed on your SD card, in `wiiu/environments/aroma/plugins`.

 You need to have the [Aroma](https://aroma.foryour.cafe/) environment installed for **Time Sync** to work.
 Please visit the [hacking guide](https://wiiu.hacks.guide/) for instructions on how to install Aroma.

+A Wii U plugin file (.wps) can be downloaded from the [releases page](releases).
+It should be placed on your SD card, in `wiiu/environments/aroma/plugins`.

 ## Usage